Hydroinformatics-UNESCO-IHE/HIPy/README.md

 HydroInformatics tools for Python.

 This toolbox is developed and sustained at UNESCO-IHE in Delft, NL.
+This aim to provide modelling tools for water resource management.

 At this stage the development of this repository is starting, so be patient.